Aniumbott/LabStation/README.md

 ## Deployment

 This application is configured to be easily deployable on platforms like [Vercel](https://vercel.com/) (which is recommended for Next.js projects).
 Connect your Git repository (GitHub, GitLab, Bitbucket) to Vercel, and it will typically auto-detect the Next.js settings.
-Remember to configure your Firebase environment variables (from your `.env.local` file) in Vercel's project settings.
+Remember to configure your Firebase environment variables (from your `.env.local` file, including the Admin SDK credentials) in Vercel's project settings.